A Capella Singing Group Workshop Series

 MedSci

 MedSci is an undergraduate organization that educates New Haven students about interesting and useful health skills and knowledge, on subjects ranging from vaccines to nutrition to allergies.
-MedSci introduces elementary school students to higher-level biological concepts through engaging lessons that connect health topics to relevant and grade-appropriate experiences and knowledge.
+MedSci introduces elementary and middle school students to higher-level biological concepts through engaging lessons that connect health topics to relevant and grade-appropriate experiences and knowledge.

 MOSAIC: Minds on Society, Arts, Ideas, and Culture

-MOSAIC: Minds on Society, Arts, Ideas and Culture, is a lecture series that offers local students the opportunity to engage in thought-provoking discussions with Yale professors and interactive workshops with graduate students.
+MOSAIC: Minds on Society, Arts, Ideas and Culture is a lecture series that offers local students the opportunity to engage in thought-provoking discussions with Yale professors and interactive workshops with graduate students.
 These events challenge their ideas about identity, civic engagement, history, community, and culture.
 Past topics include “Ballots after Bullets: Democracy Design Lab” and “No Laughing Matter: Comics in the Middle East.”
 All MOSAIC events are free and open to the public.

 Music in Schools Initiative